ibm-cloud-docs/openwhisk/pkg_natlang_classifer.md

 ## Using the {{site.data.keyword.nlclassifiershort}} package
 {: #usage_classifier}

-To use the actions in this package, run commands in the following format:
+To use the actions in this package, run commands in the following format.

 ```
 ibmcloud fn action invoke natural-language-classifier-v1/<action_name> -b -p <param name> <param>